cry-inc/dmarc-report-viewer/README.md

 If you have an exotic network setup this might fail and you need to override or disable the health check.
 Feel free to create an issue in this case!

+### Microsoft 365 / Entra ID / Exchange
+Microsoft does not allow simple password-based authentication.
+If you receive your DMARC or SMTP TLS reports via MS mail address, you will not be able to use this tool directly, since it only supports password-based authentication.

+But you can use other software like [DavMail](https://davmail.sourceforge.net/) to create an local IMAP proxy that takes care of the authentication and provides an IMAP with password-based access.
+You can find more information and an example configuration [here](ms-365/README.md).

 ## Build from Source
 1. Install Rust toolchain (see https://rustup.rs/)
 2. Check out this repository (or download and extract the ZIP file)